tarasglek/bpftrace_pagefaults/README.md

 ## Conclusion

 Overall the IO pattern looks good: the toolchain bug I discovered has stayed fixed!
-One can see that the while-program-compilation optimization in paper above is not present.
+One can see that the whole-program-compilation optimization in paper above is not present.
 I did this example on Ubuntu, suspect the picture looks different on [Fedora](https://fedoraproject.org/wiki/LTOByDefault#Current_status) due to LTO.

 ## Limitations + Next Steps